Mobile Menu

 Disney’s Grand Floridian Resort & Spa

 If you’re looking to feel like true royalty during your Disney World vacation, Disney’s Grand Floridian Resort & Spa is where you should stay!
 With events like afternoon tea at the Garden View Team Room and specialty cruises around the Seven Seas Lagoon, you’ll be feeling like Queen Elsa at the end of your stay.
-That being said, if this theme doesn’t appeal to you, there are other Disney monorail hotel options (as mentioned above!)

 READ NEXT: